slz2003/RFCScope-/Errata_filtering/Result_manual/9824-3/packetizer_raw_output.md

 Clarify the complete expected response behavior for resolvers handling NXNAME queries, including any use of Extended DNS Error codes, to ensure consistency.

-**Severity:** Low
-  *Basis:* Although this gap does not impact fundamental DNSSEC validation, inconsistent error signaling may hinder troubleshooting and client expectations.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-2

 ---